 - Notes: 1.
-Because the audit engagement contract between the Company and the independent auditors does not separately specify the fees for i) audits required by the Corporate Law and ii) audits required by the Financial Instruments and Exchange Law, the total fees for those audits have been disclosed. - 2.
-The company paid the fees to the independent auditor for a comfort letter on issuance of bonds and so forth that are not the services defined in Article 2, Paragraph 1 of the Certified Public Accountants Law of Japan. - (3) All the overseas subsidiaries included in "(6) Principal Group Companies" in "1.
-Business Review of the Fiscal Year 2019" are audited by audit firms other than Ernst & Young ShinNihon LLC.
+Because the audit engagement contract between the Company and the independent auditors does not separately specify the fees for i) audits required by the Companies Act and ii) audits required by the Financial Instruments and Exchange Act, the total fees for those audits have been disclosed. - 2.
+The company paid the fees to the independent auditor for a comfort letter on issuance of bonds and so forth that are not the services defined in Article 2, Paragraph 1 of the Certified Public Accountants Law of Japan.

+iii)All the overseas subsidiaries included in "(6) Principal Group Companies" in "1.
+Business Review of the Fiscal Year 2020" are audited by audit firms other than Ernst & Young ShinNihon LLC.
-(3) Policy concerning the decision to dismiss or to deny reappointment of independent auditors

-(1)Policy for decision of dismissal

-- The Audit Committee dismisses an independent auditor upon the unanimous consent of all members of the Audit Committee in the case where such independent auditor is recognized to fall under any of the Items in Article 340, Paragraph 1 of the Companies Act and the Audit Committee decides that the independent auditor in question should be promptly dismissed.
-In such a case, the members of the Audit Committee designated by the Audit Committee will report the dismissal of the independent auditor in question and the reason for such dismissal at the first general meeting of shareholders called after such dismissal. - The Audit Committee determines the content of proposals regarding the dismissal of an independent auditor to be submitted to the general meeting of shareholders in the case where it is expected that implementation of appropriate audit may be seriously affected by independent Auditor's actions; namely, where such independent Auditor is recognized to fall under any of the Items in Article 340, Paragraph 1 of the Companies Act and other matters that may affect the audit of financial statements or other items that may affect the audit of financial statements or other items.
+- (3) Policy concerning the decision to dismiss or to deny reappointment of independent auditors - Policy for decision of dismissal - The Audit Committee dismisses an independent auditor upon the unanimous consent of all members of the Audit Committee in the case where such independent auditor is recognized to fall under any of the Items in Article 340, Paragraph 1 of the Companies Act and the Audit Committee decides that the independent auditor in question should be promptly dismissed.
+In such a case, the members of the Audit Committee designated by the Audit Committee will report the dismissal of the independent auditor in question and the reason for such dismissal at the first general meeting of shareholders called after such dismissal. - •The Audit Committee determines the content of proposals regarding the dismissal of an independent auditor to be submitted to the general meeting of shareholders in the case where it is expected that implementation of appropriate audit may be seriously affected by independent Auditor's actions; namely, where such independent Auditor is recognized to fall under any of the Items in Article 340, Paragraph 1 of the Companies Act and other matters that may affect the audit of financial statements or other items.

-2 Policy for decision of non-reappointment
+2Policy for decision of non-reappointment